Graduate Catalog

 Special educators require skills in adapting general education curricula and making these curricula accessible to students with exceptionalities at all grade levels.
 Building on the teaching skills required to create reflective, collaborative classrooms, special educators develop instructional strategies to help each individual student learn how to learn and gain the self-advocacy skills necessary for independence.

 Program participants examine issues of learning and teaching such as language acquisition, cultural bias and sensitivity, assessment paradigms and practices, behavior management, instructional adaptation, legal requirements, and family support.
-Lewis & Clark special education programs emphasize the application of theoretically sound and experimentally validated instructional practices for working with pre-K-12 students who present one or multiple learning challenges in the domains of cognition, language, and motor and emotional development.
+Lewis & Clark's special education endorsement program emphasizes the application of theoretically sound and experimentally validated instructional practices for working with pre-K-12 students who present one or multiple learning challenges in the domains of cognition, language, and motor and emotional development.
 Participants in this program work with their colleagues and school based leaders in the field of special education to examine current research and promising practices for supporting students eligible to receive special-education services to improve their academic achievement, social acceptance, and sense of self-worth.

 Through courses and field experiences focused on the needs of students with exceptionalities, licensed pre-K through 12th grade teachers gain the knowledge and skills to become exceptional special educators.